Other Disney World Discounts and Deals

 Give Your Kids a Budget

-One way to do this is to give them Disney Dollars or Disney Gift Cards for birthdays, Christmas, etc. before your trip.
+One way to do this is to give them Disney Gift Cards for birthdays, Christmas, etc. before your trip.
 Encourage grandparents to do this, too.
-You can’t spend Disney Dollars or Disney Gift Cards anywhere but Disney, and kids will have a lot of fun picking out souvenirs from their own “money.”
+You can’t spend Disney Gift Cards anywhere but Disney, and kids will have a lot of fun picking out souvenirs from their own “money.”

 Watch for Sales and Mark-Downs

-I have fairly frequently seen small sale racks at the Disney World resort hotel shops — look in the back of the store or ask the clerks.
-On a couple of occasions I’ve purchased items that were marked down as much as 50%.
+We have fairly frequently seen small sale racks at the Disney World resort hotel shops — look in the back of the store or ask the clerks.
+On a couple of occasions we’ve purchased items that were marked down as much as 50%.

-Starting in 2009, I started seeing a few items on sale or marked down in the theme parks.
-However, I think most of the excess merchandise goes to the outlet stores.
+You may sometimes see a few items on sale or marked down in the theme parks.
+However, we think most of the excess merchandise goes to the outlet stores.

 Annual Passholder Discounts

-Present and use one of Disney’s Visa cards at time of purchase.
+Present and use one of Disney Visa cards at time of purchase.
 Not valid in combination with other offers, discounts, promotions or with any previous purchase.

-Also, see below for information about a FREE souvenir available to Disney’s Visa cardholders.
+Also, Disney offers a FREE souvenir to Disney Visa cardholders.

 Disney Vacation Club Discounts

-Disney Vacation Club members get 10% off at all Disney owned-and-operated merchandise locations throughout the Walt Disney World Resort.
+Disney Vacation Club members get 10%-20% off select items at all Disney owned-and-operated merchandise locations throughout the Walt Disney World Resort.

-Please note: some merchandise locations, including the China, Japan, and Morocco Pavilions at World Showcase in Epcot and most locations in Downtown Disney, are not operated by Disney and thus do not offer this discount.
-Certain items are always excluded, such as gift certificates, Disney Dollars, videos, food items, film, film processing, and various collectibles.
+Please note: some merchandise locations, including the China, Japan, and Morocco Pavilions at World Showcase in Epcot and most locations in Disney Springs, are not operated by Disney and thus do not offer this discount.
+Certain items are always excluded, such as gift certificates, videos, food items, film, film processing, and various collectibles.

-For non-Disney merchandise, DVC members can get discounts at select locations in Downtown Disney, Epcot and Animal Kingdom.
-The list of DVC member non-Disney merchandise discounts is extensive and the amount varies by location; the best way to check current discounts is either on the DVC member website, which offers a printable PDF, or by looking through the Member Perks booklet provided at check-in.
+For non-Disney merchandise, DVC members can get discounts at select locations in Disney Springs, Epcot and Animal Kingdom.
+The list of DVC member non-Disney merchandise discounts is extensive and the amount varies by location; the best way to check current discounts is on the DVC member website.

-Birnbaum’s Walt Disney World 2013 has coupons in the back for the following Downtown Disney merchants:
+Birnbaum’s Walt Disney World 2024 has coupons in the back for the following Disney Springs stores:

 Disney Outlet Stores Close to Disney World

-You can get deals on Walt Disney World theme park merchandise at nearby Disney outlet stores:
+You can get deals on Walt Disney World theme park merchandise at nearby outlet stores, some of which are “official” Disney outlets:

 Inexpensive/FREE Souvenirs

 Pressed pennies are fun to collect.
-Each location (and there are many throughout the parks and resorts) has a different design, and the process of “squishing” a penny is fun to watch.
-Cost is typically 51 cents (you supply the penny and pay .50 to press it).
+Each location (and there are many throughout the parks, resorts and Disney Springs) has a different design, and the process of “squishing” a penny is fun to watch.
+Cost is typically 51 cents (the newer machines let you use a credit card or Apple Pay; at the older machines you supply the penny and pay .50 to press it).
 There are also pressed quarter machines, which of course cost you more!
-Guest Relations can usually provide a list of all of the locations for the pressed penny and quarter machines, along with the images available at each of the machines.
+Walt Disney World has online maps of the pressed penny and quarter machine locations (which you can also access via MyDisneyExperience); or if you ask Guest Relations they can usually provide a list of all of the locations, along with the images available at each of the machines.
 Disney also sells inexpensive pressed penny/quarter books that you can use to store and display your treasures.
 Thanks to Sandy C and Jessica G for additional info.

 Susan H of Port Neches, TX suggests this fun and inexpensive souvenir: “On our past visits to WDW we have let our kids send themselves postcards from each park.
 Buy your postcards off property for something like 3/$1.00 and bring along lots of stamps.
 A really fun way to do this would be for the child to write themselves a note about who they met that day and mail the card late in the day.
 Or you could get a character to autograph the card.”

 Autograph book – Many children really enjoy meeting the characters and getting their autographs.
 For this you only need an inexpensive autograph book (or storybook – see below) and a fat pen (markers are ideal) that the character can grip easily.
-Autograph books can be ordered in advance of your trip from DisneyStore.com.
+Autograph books can be ordered in advance of your trip from DisneyStore.com or Amazon.com.
+MouseSavers.com reader Lise G suggests, “A way to make the autographs more personal and fun to look at after visiting the parks is to buy [an autograph book with] a photo sleeve across from each blank autograph page.
+I take a snapshot of my daughter and the character while they are signing her autograph book.
+Now we have a memory not just a signature.”

 Personalized storybook – If you will be attending a character meal, purchase a storybook featuring characters that will appear at the meal.
 For instance, if you will be eating breakfast at Storytellers Cafe, get a book with Chip and Dale in it.
 (Alternatively, get a single book with lots of characters in it, so you can use it as an autograph book throughout your trip.)
 Buy the book in advance and take it with you.
-BookCloseouts.com often has beautiful hardcover Disney storybooks at 50% off.
+Amazon.com carries a wide selection and generally has the best prices on current Disney storybooks and Little Golden Books.
 When you go to the character meal, or as you tour the parks, bring along a big pen and have the characters sign in the book.
 Later you can also paste photos of your child with the characters into the blank pages at the back of the book.
 Now you have a nice souvenir that you can actually use after the vacation (unlike the Disney autograph books), because you can talk with your kids about the characters who signed the books and look at the pictures when you read it!
 Thanks to Sulan D for the idea.

 FREE souvenirs are available at several Epcot locations:

-Disney’s Visa cardholders get access to an exclusive Character Meet ‘n’ Greet with a FREE keepsake photo.
-Cardmember Meet ‘N’ Greet operates daily between 1:00 pm and 7:00 pm at Innoventions West at Epcot.
-Must present a valid Disney’s Visa card for entry and limited to 6 people per card.
+Disney Visa cardholders get access to exclusive Character Meet ‘n’ Greets with a FREE keepsake photo.
+The Disney Character Experience is available daily between 1:00 pm and 6:00 pm in Epcot in Future World, next to Journey Into Imagination With Figment.
+The Star Wars Character Experience is available daily between 11:00 am and 4:00 pm in Hollywood Studios at the Star Wars Launch Bay in the Animation Courtyard.
+Must present a valid Disney Visa card for entry and limited to 6 people per card.
 Operating time, days of the week, location and appearance of Characters may vary and are subject to change without notice.
 Subject to availability and location capacity.
 Offer includes one complimentary 5×7 keepsake photo per valid cardmember account.

 Shipping Souvenirs Home